 Between 850 and 900 vehicles travel on the unsealed section of Masons Road daily.
 Traffic volumes on the gravel section have more than doubled since 2014 and are around ten times greater than what would be expected for a local rural road.

-A number of options for the future of Masons Road have been considered, including sealing and constructing the road to the standard required to accommodate anticipated traffic volumes (up to 10,000 vehicles per day).
+A number of options for the future of Masons Road were considered prior to the decision for a one-way trial, including sealing and constructing the road to the standard required to accommodate anticipated traffic volumes (up to 10,000 vehicles per day).
 Sealing the road to the required standard would cost up to $12 million.
 This does not include the potential need to upgrade the intersections at Plenty Road and Epping Road to cater for the increased traffic volumes.

 As our city grows, so do our traffic volumes.
 We’re advocating to the State and Federal Governments on our residents’ behalf to improve existing roads and deliver new major roads.
 We’re lobbying to secure funding for improvements to Bridge Inn Road and Plenty Road, extend the duplication of Epping Road and to bring forward the delivery of the E6 freeway.
 The State Government has committed to duplicate Bridge Inn Road from Yan Yean to Plenty Roads and Council is lobbying to extend works to Epping Road.